Hand-Knotted Carpets

 Consider the size, design, color scheme, and materials of the carpet to ensure it complements your home’s decor.
 Also, consider the carpet’s durability and your budget.

-16. Can hand-knotted carpets be used on hardwood floors?
+16. Can hand-knotted carpet be used on hardwood floors?

-Yes, hand-knotted carpets can be used on hardwood floors.
+Yes, hand-knotted carpet can be used on hardwood floors.
 They provide a soft and warm surface, protecting the floor from scratches and adding comfort to the room.

-17. What is the significance of the knot density in hand-knotted carpets?
+17. What is the significance of the knot density in hand-knotted carpet?

 Knot density, measured in knots per square inch (KPSI), is a key indicator of a hand-knotted carpet’s quality.
 Higher knot densities allow for more detailed and intricate designs.

-18. Are there customization options available for hand-knotted carpets?
+18. Are there customization options available for hand-knotted carpet?

 Yes, many producers offer customization options, allowing you to choose the size, color scheme, and design to perfectly fit your space and personal preferences.